 Use of ethnic surnames in Ch.
 C: As noted in Ch.
 A (and Pre-A), I (the author) have thought long and hard in naming each human character.
 On the one hand, I dislike the practice of using “safe” Anglo-Saxon names — as was often done in television, movies and books as I grew up during the last millennium — in favor of reflecting the increasing diversity I experience today in America.
 But I’ve known that from my ethnically diverse childhood growing up in a Bronx Public Housing Project and attending schools where, in the words of my high school principal the year I was graduating, “This school is a third non-Hispanic white, a third Black, and a third everything else!”
 In the Bronx, the only people I knew with “WASP”-sounding names were Black!
 Teachers would have a hard time with pronunciations on the first day of school each year.
 On the other hand, using ethnic names invites stereotyping, and — as the author himself experienced — ridicule: I was called “Christopher Columbus” in early grades.
-It got uglier later, when teens intentionally “mispronounced” the O in Conty as “U” — made infinitely worse when I didn’t know what they meant by that until senior year of high school (Aspie naivete!).
+It got uglier later, when teens intentionally “mispronounced” the O in Conty as “U” — made infinitely worse when I didn’t know what they meant by that until senior year of high school (Autistic naivete!).

 I’m treading a fine line here, since I also resist “reverse stereotyping.”
-Also, names can be misleading — given increasing numbers of multi-racial/ multi-ethnic partnerships: I know an excellent mixed race Asian-American violinist with the Scandinavian name of Swensen; and a woman whose mother, who she looks like, is Greek, with an obviously Irish name; and a woman whose brother’s name at his Bar Mitzvah was Brian Michael Flannery!
-The risk for me — per Chapter B’s notes — is that I tend to put people in “boxes” (stereotype them) to feel “safer” in the world — drives my wife crazy!
+Also, names can be misleading — given increasing numbers of multi-racial/ multi-ethnic partnerships: I know an excellent mixed race Asian-American violinist with the Scandinavian name of Swensen; and a woman whose mother, who she looks like, is Greek, yet, through her father, has an obviously Irish name; and a woman whose brother’s name at his Bar Mitzvah was Brian Michael Flannery!
+The risk for me — per Chapter B’s notes — is that I tend to put people in “boxes” (stereotype them) to feel “safer” in the world — which drives my wife crazy!
 It’s important that I tread a fine line here, as I have also been known to delight in “reverse stereotyping.”

 Anyway, here’s how I chose the names for Chapter C’s humans.
 Fumio Nakamura: first name honors a 5th grade classmate; last name was inspired by a newspaper deliverer.
 The Castelluzo family is a composite of the last names of two long-time dear friends whose Italian ancestry was 1/2 and 100% respectively; I considered using a real non-composite Italian name instead, but didn’t like the ones I tried.
 My last name, Conty, derives from my 1/4 Italian heritage (the “I” in Conti was changed to a “Y” to disguise its origin; I was first to be born with the Y).
 I welcome feedback with the names I use, admitting my own blind spots, and would consider changes in future versions.
 I just don’t want to go back to using those “safe” British Isles names, like those given to characters in films & TV shows by writers who themselves had ethnic names, and portrayed by actors who themselves often adopted British Isles names to soften their original ethnic names.